 The village of Pant is split between the two parishes of Llanymynech and Morton – the hall lies in the latter.
 While the fallen of Pant are commemorated on the war memorials at St Agathas, Llanymynech, and St Phillip and St James, Morton, the people of the village itself evolved the idea for a small leisure building as a practical commemoration.
 In 1920 a nucleus of people came together to make plans.

-In February 1922, a document records the purchase of land with conditions that required a building to be erected as a ‘Reading Room Club and Village Institute’ for general purpose use of all residents in Pant.
-That document also established the name “Pant War Memorial Institute” with management and control of the premises vested in The Management Committee.
+A conveyance dated 9th February 1922 records the purchase of the land.
+The conditions of the purchase required a building to be erected as a ‘Reading Room Club and Village Institute’ for general purpose use of all residents in Pant.
+The document also established the name “Pant War Memorial Institute” with management and control of the premises vested in The Management Committee.
 This Committee was to consist of the Trustees, plus other members to be elected annually by residents of Pant.

-The land was purchased for £50 from Brady Last of Llynclys Hill, who had owned it since 1908.
 The five founding trustees were William Elias Morris, Frederick Lowe, John Rogers, Henry William Eyton Leslie and Alfred Arthur Kynaston.
 Here is what we know about them; more information is always very welcome.

-Captain Henry William Eyton Leslie MC (1892-1961) was a grandson of choral musician Henry Leslie of Bryn Tanat Hall in Llansantffraid.
+Henry Leslie was a grandson of choral musician Henry Leslie, and lived at Bryn Tanat Hall in Llansantffraid.
 With a distinguished WW1 service record, he was very much the initial impetus behind the memorial project although his connection to Pant is unclear.
-His war record included service in Egypt and the Dardanelles in the 1st Hertfordshire Yeomanry from August 1914 to February 1919, and was awarded both the Military Cross and mentions in despatches.
+His war record included service in Egypt and the Dardanelles in the 1st Hertfordshire Yeomanry from August 1914 to February 1919, and he was awarded both the Military Cross and mentions in despatches.
 He moved away from the area after the founding of the hall, becoming a managing director at Lloyds of London and travelling the world by ship.
 He was awarded the freedom of the City of London in 1920.
-Captain Leslie wrote to the committee in January 1960 resigning as a trustee due to this and his age, by which time he had retired to Somerset.
+Captain Leslie wrote to the committee in January 1960 resigning as a trustee due to distance and his age, by which time he had retired to Somerset.

 The first hall